AdobeDocs/customer-one.en/help/home.md

  ![Experience league support tab](./assets/experience-league-support-tab.png)
 1. From the support homepage, you can easily navigate to your open support cases, log a new case, view the top Support articles, or access additional learning sources.
  ![Experience league support resources](./assets/experience-league-support-resources.png)
 1. To submit a case, select **[!UICONTROL Open a support ticket]**.
 Also select the **[!UICONTROL Open Ticket]** option on the sidebar menu.

+### Fill out the suport ticket with  Experience League

-You will be directed to the case creation page, where you can enter your product name (Audience Manager, Campaign, Target, etc.), case title, and case description.
-To expedite the troubleshooting process, please be as descriptive as possible when describing the issue you are facing.
+After you select **[!UICONTROL Open a support ticket]** you will be directed to the case creation page, where you can enter your product name (Audience Manager, Campaign, Target, etc.), case title, and case description.
+To expedite the troubleshooting process add the following information in the case description:

+* Clear problem statement
+* Steps to Reproduce
+* Business impact statement
+* Is this a new implementation / feature / development?
+* When was the time the process worked?
+* Troubleshooting steps taken
+* Relevant log data
+* Version number
+* Build info (if relevant)
+* Critical ddentifiers

  ![Experience league open ticket](./assets/experience-league-open-ticket.png)
-1. Towards the end of the form, fill out the following fields.
-When selecting any solution, you are asked the following, and some solutions have additional fields:
+1. When selecting any solution, you are asked the following, and some solutions have additional fields:

    * Case Priority (Low, Medium, High, Critical)
    * Business Impact